EmmanuelDemey/codelab-elastic/step4/README.md

-# Step 8 - Add some security
+# Step 4 - Add some security

 We will now add some Security to our cluster

 * First change the ES docker used in order to use the one with XPack enabled
-* Define the environnement variable for the password used for ES (used changeme, the one used by default by Kibana)
+* Define the environnement variable for the password used for ES (use changeme, the one used by default by Kibana)

 ```shell
 environment: